-Pay only with Paypal which gives you 45 days to open your dispute if said item (in this case a diamond) is in anyway not as described or if you are unhappy for an reasonable reason.
-Do not ever pay with sites like Western Union and Moneygram which are often used by scammers because the payments are almost completely irreversible.
+Pay only with Paypal which gives you 45 days to open your dispute if said item (in this case a diamond) is in any way not as described or if you are unhappy for any reasonable reason.
+Do not ever pay with sites like Western Union and MoneyGram which are often used by scammers because the payments are almost completely irreversible.

-Get the diamonds certified as soon as you receive them by someone whom is a "Diamond grading certified/Registered jewellery valuer" and if what comes back is anything other than what was described in the auction open a deal dispute via paypal/ebay.
+Get the diamonds certified as soon as you receive them by someone who is a "Diamond grading certified/Registered jewelry " and if what comes back is anything other than what was described in the auction open a deal dispute via paypal/ebay.

-Note: Man made diamonds are not worth as much as natural ones also google all unknown terms used in auctions so you understand what you're buying! for example "Treated diamonds" are as wikipedia put them:
+Note: Man made diamonds are not worth as much as natural ones also google all unknown terms used in auctions so you understand what you're buying! for example "Treated diamonds" as Wikipedia put them: